 Building an airplane from a kit

 Van’s Aircraft has dominated the kit aircraft market with designs that blend performance and utility in a kit which is not overly difficult to assemble.
 Founded in 1972, they focus on creating a positive customer/builder experience with in-house technical support, inventoried spares, and a wide range of product options.
 In addition, Van’s has a global following and a vibrant the builder community with many others that have followed the same path and are happy to help (vansairforce.com).

 The RV-14 is a more recent variant of the extremely popular RV-6 and RV-7 models which will carry two passengers at over 200 mph and can perform gentle aerobatics (+6/-3G).
 In addition to the top speed, the airplane is famously fun to fly and boasts a relatively low stall speed (51-58 mph) which means it can easily get in an out of small strips.

 The kit meets the FAA 51% rule which means that when it’s done they FAA will hand me the repairman certificate authorizing me to maintain it entirely.
 This is a huge benefit when owning an aircraft since reoccurring maintenance is one of the biggest costs.
 More importantly, I feel there is a benefit to knowing every mechanical detail of the airplane that you’re flying.

-A Van’s kit is not a scratch build.
-The kit is comprised of predominately sheet metal components which are pre-formed and pre-punched and it includes detailed process and assembly instructions.
+The RV-14 kit is comprised of predominately sheet metal components which are pre-formed and pre-punched and it includes detailed process and assembly instructions.
 Most of the metal parts are connected using rivets with some fiberglass fairings and cowling.
 The kit can be assembled in a 2-car garage with standard sheet metal tools.
 The final assembly and testing will occur in an airport hangar.